Solar power in China: History

 In 2020, China saw an increase in annual solar energy installations with 48.4 GW of solar energy capacity being added, accounting for 3.5% of China's energy capacity that year.
 2020 is currently the year with the second-largest addition of solar energy capacity in China's history.
 Combined with wind energy, almost 10% of China's energy came from non-hydroelectric renewable power in 2020.
 China's total photovoltaic energy capacity at the end of 2020 was 252.5 GW.
 China has stated that it aims to increase the energy share of solar and wind energy to 11% by the end of 2021.
 Renewable energy subsidies for 2021 for increased, with subsidies for solar power having increased more than subsidies for wind energy.
 The Huanghe Hydropower Hainan Solar Park was also completed in 2020 in Hainan Tibetan Autonomous Prefecture in Qinghai Province.
 The solar park has an installed capacity of 2.2 GW, making it the second-largest solar plant in the world as of 2021, behind the Bhadla Solar Park in India.
 The solar plant is connected to the world's first ultra-high voltage power line which gets all of its power from renewable energy and is capable of transferring power over 1000 km.
 The solar plant is planned to expand to a photovoltaic capacity of 10 GW.

-At the Climate Ambition Summit in 2020, Xi Jinping announced that China planned to have 1,200 GW of solar and wind energy capacity by 2030.
+At the Climate Ambition Summit in 2020, Chinese leader Xi Jinping announced that China planned to have 1,200 GW of solar and wind energy capacity by 2030.

 Between first 6 months of 2022, China built nearly 31GW of new solar power capacity, which up 137% compared to a years before.
 It expected the full-year installations would hit a record high.
 China added a total of 87.41 GW of solar in 2022, up 62% from the year before.
+As producers rushed to gain the last access to subsidies ending by June 2025, China set a monthly record of 93 GW of new solar capacity in May 2025.

+Because solar works well as a distributed power source, recent Chinese policies have focused on increasing the prevalence of distributed solar energy and for developing systems so that electricity from solar energy can be used at its point of generation instead of transmitted over long distances.

+In June 2024, China activated the world's largest solar power facility, a 3.5-gigawatt (GW) installation in Urumqi, Xinjiang.
+Built by Power Construction Corporation of China, this plant produces around 6.09 billion kilowatt hours (kWh) of electricity annually.

+Although in some countries there are aesthetic objections to large-scale solar farms, in China they are often perceived as an aesthetic positive due to their associations with modernity and green development.